johnsteele/atsd/configuration/entity_views.md

 ---|---
 Entity Tag | Name of the entity tag.
 Property Tag | [Property search expression](../property-search-syntax.md) in the format of `type:{key-name=key-value}:tag-name`.
-Series Value | Name of the metric for which the last value for this entity will be displayed.
+Series Value | Name of the metric for which the last value for this entity will be displayed.<br>If multiple series match the specified metric and entity, the value for first one will be displayed.
 Name Column | Entity name with a link to the editor page for the entity.
 Label Column | Entity label with a link to the editor page for the entity.
 Properties Column | Link to the properties page for the entity.